-- For loans from the PWLB and other loans payable, new borrowing rates from the PWLB have been applied; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate fair value. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+For loans from the PWLB and other loans payable, new borrowing rates from the PWLB have been applied to provide the fair value under PWLB debt redemption procedures;

+- For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate fair value. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.